Martin1982/live-broadcast-bundle/README.md

 ## Prerequisites

+To test these prerequisites the Symfony command `livebroadcaster:test:shell` can be used after the installation described below.
-The Broadcaster needs a few commands;
+If you like to check this manually the Broadcaster needs a few commands on an operating system;

+All OS's:
 * `ffmpeg 3.x or higher`

 On Linux: